gopisanto/heycar/README.md

 - I have used _styled-component (css in js)_ to style the components.
 - For icons i have used react-loader-spinner for Loader image, and used material-ui for few icons.

+## Testing

+- I have written good amount of unit test cases using _Jest_
+- I have written end to end test cases using _Cypress_.
+Since i have deployed on free Heroku account i cannot implement pipelines or pre build policies to run test cases.

 ## Deployment

 - Finally it is deployed at https://questions-voting.herokuapp.com/questions